AutoResearch/autora/docs/contribute/experimentalist-module.md

 ## Implementation

-Irrespective of whether you are implementing a pooler or a sampler, you would want to implement a function that returns a set of experimental conditions.
+Irrespective of whether you are implementing a pooler or a sampler, you should implement a function that returns a set of experimental conditions.
 This set may be a numpy array, iterator variable or other data format.

 !!! hint